Learn From a Stock Market Blog

 Jan took a break from the blog for a little while, and then came back to it in late January of this year.
 With his resurgence came a new direction for the blog as well.
 When reviewing StockMarketBlog.com for this review, I started reading from the oldest post forward, and the one thing I thought was missing from it was some personality.
 I wanted to read about his personal trades, how much he’s making, general advice, etc. After all, if all I wanted to read was news, I could visit the financial section of any news site.

 It appears that Jan understood this as well, since he now writes the blog more like a personal journal than a newspaper, which is just how a blog should be.
 His posts give full disclosure as to his day to day trading, detailing exactly which stocks he bought, how they went, and how much he made or lost.
 He provides trade recap images, such as the ones below, within each post for easy reference.
 You need to find an investment strategy that resonates with you.
 Bill Ackman’s investing style may work for him, but every investor is unique.
+Use a Forex software for traders if you want to start investing and trading stocks.

 98